telerik/blazor-docs/components/chart/types/scatter.md

 @[template](/_contentTemplates/chart/link-to-basics.md#configurable-nested-chart-settings-numerical)

->tip See the code snippet above to observe setting the Labels' Text for the `ChartXAxis` and the `ChartYAxes`.
+>tip See the code snippet above to observe setting the title text for the `ChartXAxis` and the `ChartYAxes`.

 ## See Also